artandmath/DagNabbit/README.md

 - Probably want to do this on a DagNabbit specific copy of the script if modifying the script.

 ## To do - short/mid term
-- Add node class highlighting.
-(This can be done currently by feeding a selection to the dictionary key "selectedNodes").
+- ~~ Add node class highlighting ~~ This can be done by feeding a function to the dictionary key "selectedNodes". eg nuke.allNodes('Tracker4').
 - Option to fit image to the dependencies of selected node(s).
 - Option to fit image within bounds of a given width/height.
 - Settle on a schema and output an accompanying text file with the PNGs.